1 John 5:9 “If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.”

 How do you want to be remembered?
 By your accomplishments in this world or by what God did through the faith you exhibited?

-To those redeemed by the Lamb of God, we will be with these giants of faith in Heaven.
+For those redeemed by the Lamb of God, there will be a great reunion with these pillars of faith one day in Heaven.
 We will see that they were ordinary men and women who had extraordinary faith.
 Faith is a choice, and the choice isn’t dependant on your bloodline or physical ability, it is founded on your trust in Jesus.

 Jesus is the One who supplies strength and power.
 If you want to make a difference in this world, draw near to Him.